riccibruno/riccibruno.github.io/_posts/2018-03-04-c++_order_of_evaluation.md

    on the same memory location, where the value computation uses the value in the memory location

-Unless otherwise specified evaluations are unsequenced.
+Unless otherwise specified evaluations are unsequenced (4.6 [intro.execution]/17).
 The sequencing rules can be classified into 3 categories (in the standard the rules are given all over the place, search for
 << sequenced before >>):